-Patches of dense vegetation (Juncus, Eleocharis, bunchgrasses) - Patches of vegetation, below the zone of maximum inundation, in which one or several species have significantly higher vegetative cover in comparison with the remainder of the pool.
+Patches of dense vegetation (Juncus, Eleocharis, bunchgrasses) - Patches of vegetation in which one or several species have significantly higher vegetative cover in comparison with the remainder of the pool.
 These patches should be visually distinguishable.
+This patch type should be located within pools or swales, not in the upland portion of the AA.